idos-network/nitro-enclave-experiment/facesign-service/README.md

 4. Login duplicate error (multiple results - status: **409**)

-- this is a FAR issue, nothing much we can do about
+- this is a FFR issue during deduplication, nothing much we can do about
 - the 409 response has been chosen, to not conflict with 500 from facetec
 - this is non-recoverable error